xelahot/MemEdit/README.md

 ---
 ## ✔️ Compatibility

-- Should work at least on iOS 15–18
+- Should work at least on iOS 14–18
-- Supports jailbroken environment (only tested on Dopamine 2.0 / rootless jailbreak on iOS 16.5)
+- Supports jailbroken environment (tested on Dopamine 2.0/rootless jailbreak on iOS 16.5 and Taurine rootful jailbreak on iOS 14.0.1)
 - Supports non-jailbroken environment (even though writting to memory can be more restrictive).
 Only tested on iOS 16.5 and 18.3.2

 ## ⚙️ How to Install